Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Since 2019, many online sellers have rushed to capitalize on his cuteness, selling everything from coffee cups to pajamas, but some made a fatal mistake.

-They copied, cast, crocheted, re-created, and then branded his image without regard for the trademark jurisdiction held by his owner: Disney, the ultimate example of a trademarked name.
+They copied, cast, crocheted, and re-created his image without regard for the trademark jurisdiction held by its owner, Disney, the ultimate example of a trademarked name.

 The consequences?
 Disney had the store owners' 'Baby Yoda' products delisted.

-Disney also won a lawsuit to completely shut down an online store due to copyright and trademark infringement for stealing images very similar to Mickey Mouse and others.
+Disney also won a lawsuit to completely shut down an online store due to copyright and trademark infringement for stealing images that were very similar to those of Mickey Mouse and others.

-So, before deciding what products to sell in your store, get assurance from your supplier to make sure it is the real deal!
+So, before deciding which products to sell in your store, ensure you obtain assurance from your supplier to confirm they are genuine.

-If the 'Baby Yoda' backpack is your chosen product, sell them only if you know that the licensed Disney manufacturer has authorized your supplier to sell them to you and you to your customers.
+If the 'Baby Yoda' backpack is your chosen product, sell it only if you know that the licensed Disney manufacturer has authorized your supplier to sell it to you and you to your customers.

-Never risk your credibility and reputation as a business owner by selling a fake branded item.
+Never risk your credibility and reputation as a business owner by selling counterfeit branded items.
 Or you, too, could be shut down and sued.

 The same rule applies here as it did for copyrights.
 If you're not sure if a product image or product name is trademarked, don't sell it until you've done your research.